Ash's mother. She runs a family restaurant named Pallet House.

 - One Steve Limit: Averted.
 Shares his name with the Kangaskhan Kid.

 - Took a Level in Badass: He started out meek, but Sabrina's actions motivated him to confront her, and he put up a respectable fight despite losing.
 Unfortunately, it led Sabrina to conclude that her theories about how to motivate people were correct.
+The Holiday Special 2020 implies he managed to take a few more levels in badass in the interlude, as he managed to arrest her.

 - Worthy Opponent: Before leaving Turquoise Town, Sabrina's last words to him were that she was looking forward to the next time they clashed.